SplitTime/OpenSplitTime/README.md

 **ChromeDriver**

 Some integration tests rely on Google ChromeDriver.
 You can install it in Mac OS X with `brew cask install chromedriver` or your preferred package manager for Linux or Windows.
+You will also need to have Chrome installed on your system.

 **Continuous Integration**

-Heroku CI is used to ensure tests are passing.
+Heroku CI and Github Actions are both used to ensure tests are passing.
 The status of your branch will be indicated in github.
 Please ensure your branch is passing before making a pull request.

 Support
 -------------------------